liquidctl/liquidctl/docs/kraken-x2-m2-guide.md

 ## Monitoring

-_Changed in 1.9.0: the firmware version is no longer reported on the CLI._
+_Changed in 1.9.0: the firmware version is no longer reported on the CLI._<br>

 The cooler can report the fan and pump speed, as well as the liquid temperature.